 For Sanger sequencing, Polymerase Chain Reaction (PCR) is used to amplify the necessary exons plus additional flanking non-coding sequence.
-After purification of the PCR products, cycle sequencing is carried out using the ABI Big Dye Terminator v.3.1 kit.
-PCR products are resolved by electrophoresis on an ABI 3730xl capillary sequencer.
+After purification of the PCR products, cycle sequencing is carried out using the Applied Biosystems Incorporated (ABI) Big Dye Terminator v.3.1 kit.
+PCR products are resolved by electrophoresis on an ABI 3730xI capillary sequencer.
 In most cases, cycle sequencing is performed separately in both the forward and reverse directions; in some cases, sequencing is performed twice in either the forward or reverse directions.

-Copy number variants (CNVs) are also detected from NGS data.
+CNVs are also detected from NGS data.
 We utilize a CNV calling algorithm that compares mean read depth and distribution for each target in the test sample against multiple matched controls.
 Neighboring target read depth and distribution and zygosity of any variants within each target region are used to reinforce CNV calls.
-All reported CNVs are confirmed using another technology such as aCGH, MLPA, or PCR.
+All reported CNVs are confirmed using another technology such as microarray-based Comparative Genomic Hybridization (aCGH), Chromosomal Microarray Analysis (CMA), Multiplex Ligation-dependent Probe Amplification (MLPA), or PCR.
 On occasion, it will not be technically possible to confirm a smaller CNV called by NGS.
 In these instances, the CNV will not be included on the report.
+Exome-wide CNV is available as an add-on order for tests performed on an exome-backbone.

-All differences from the reference sequences (sequence variants) are assigned to one of five interpretation categories (Pathogenic, Likely Pathogenic, Variant of Uncertain Significance, Likely Benign and Benign) per ACMG Guidelines (Richards et al. 2015).
+All differences from the reference sequences (sequence variants) are assigned to one of seven interpretation categories (Pathogenic, Likely Pathogenic, Variant of Uncertain Significance, Likely Benign, Benign, Risk, and Pseudodeficiency) per ACMG Guidelines (Richards et al. 2015.
+PubMed ID: 25741868).
 Rare and undocumented synonymous variants are nearly always classified as likely benign if there is no indication that they alter protein sequence or disrupt splicing.
-Benign variants are not listed in the reports, but are available upon request.
+Benign and Likely Benign variants are not listed in the reports but are available upon request.
+Risk and pseudodeficiency variants may not be listed on the report but are available upon request.